Guide To Building a Floating Deck: How To & Expert Tips

 Problem: The deck surface may become uneven over time due to foundation settling or warping boards.

-Solution: Use shims under the deck framing to level out any uneven spots.
+Solution: Use shims under the floating deck framing to level out any uneven spots.
 Replace any warped boards and ensure all fasteners are tightened.

 3. Wood Rot or Decay: